pdinc-oss/smtp4dev/Rnwood.Smtp4dev/wwwroot/lib/js-data/README.md

 ##### Looking for contributors!

 JSData is getting popular and becoming a lot of work for me.
 I could use help with tests, documentation, demos/examples, and adapters.
-Contact me if you want to help! jason dot dobry at gmail dot com
+Contact me if you wan to help! jason dot dobry at gmail dot com

 [![MtnWestJS Conf 2015 Presentation][mtn_b]][mtn_l]